The ending of the story is set, but the way of narration can be chosen.

 My contact with my cousin can be roughly divided into three stages.

-The first was at his wedding, where he wore a sharp suit and could make everyone laugh while toasting at each table; he was in his prime, and the bride was particularly beautiful.
+The first was at his wedding, where he wore a sharp suit and could make everyone laugh while toasting at each table; he was at his best in appearance and demeanor, and the bride was particularly beautiful.

 A few years later, at my grandmother's house.
-By then, I had heard he was suffering from epilepsy, and after going to several major hospitals without any effect, he could only stay at home to recuperate.
-He looked much duller, with no energy on his face, and several of his front teeth had been knocked out from falling on the stairs during an episode.
+By then, I had heard he was suffering from epilepsy, having gone through several major hospitals without any effect, and could only stay at home to recuperate.
+He looked much duller, with no spirit on his face, and several of his front teeth had been knocked out from falling on the stairs during a seizure.

-During one of our conversations, he suddenly had an episode and fell off the stool.
-Although my mother and I reacted quickly, we still saw him hit the ground with a "thud."
-Then he rolled his eyes, foamed at the mouth, and his whole body twitched uncontrollably, no matter how much we tried to hold him down.
-It took nearly a minute for the convulsions to lessen, and he slowly recovered.
-When he sat back on the stool, he kept fidgeting with the zipper of his jacket...
+During one of our conversations, he suddenly had a seizure and fell directly from the stool; although my mother and I reacted quickly, we still watched as his head hit the ground with a "thud."
+He then rolled his eyes, foamed at the mouth, and his whole body twitched uncontrollably, no matter how much we tried to hold him down.
+After nearly a minute, the convulsions lessened, and he slowly recovered.
+When he sat back on the stool, his hands kept fiddling with the zipper of his open jacket...

 His children were there too, and I asked him where his mother was.
-He replied that she hadn't been back for a long time, still smiling.
+He replied that she hadn't been back for a long time, still with a smile.

 My second aunt benefited from marrying a capable and hardworking husband; when I was very young, they already had a litter of pigs.
 Now they only do some small business at home, like selling fruits and making tofu.